andersonbrito/subsampler/README.md

 ---
-**NOTE**
+## NOTE

-For this pipeline to run as expected, producing a list of subsampled genomes, make sure that the 'sequence headers' in the fasta file match the 'strain names' in the metadata file.
+For this pipeline to run as expected, generating a list of subsampled genomes, make sure that the 'sequence headers' in the fasta file match the 'strain names' in the metadata file.
+The metadata file itself must contain a minimum set of columns, such as `strain` and `date` (in uppercase letters).

 ---